medipixel/rl_algorithms/README.md

     - Start rendering after the number of episodes.
 - `--load-from <save-file-path>`
     - Load the saved models and optimizers at the beginning.

+#### Arguments for distributed training in run-files
+- `--max-episode-steps <int>`
+    - Set maximum update step for learner as a stopping criterion for training loop.
+If the number is less than or equal to 0, it uses the default maximum step number of the environment.
+- `--off-worker-render`
+    - Turn off rendering of individual workers.
+- `--off-logger-render`
+    - Turn off rendering of logger tests.
+- `--worker-verbose`
+    - Turn on printing episode run info for individual workers

 #### Show feature map with Grad-CAM